NozeIO/NozeIO.github.io/index.md

 responses or - you get the idea.
 Be efficient: Stream everything and ßatch.

+**Note**: Consider this deprecated.
+Noze.io works on top of GCD and is overall really inefficient and slow for various reasons.
+[Macro.swift](https://github.com/Macro-swift) is an effort the eventually rewrite it on top of SwiftNIO.

 A focus is to keep the API similar to Node.
 Not always possible - Swift is not JavaScript - but pretty close.
 It comes with rechargeables included, <b>Noze.io</b> is self-contained and